“The Gates of Hell” by Auguste Rodin

 The Gates of Hell is a sculptural group created by Auguste Rodin that depicts a scene from “The Inferno” from Dante Alighieri’s book the Divine Comedy.
-The sculpture was commissioned in 1880, it became Rodin’s life work as he continued to work on and off on this project for 37 years, until his death in 1917.
+The sculpture was commissioned in 1880.
+This project became Rodin’s life work as he continued to work on and off on it for 37 years, until his death in 1917.

 - “The Thinker” is located above the door panels.

-- “The Kiss” was initially in The Gate, Rodin removed the figures that became known as The Kiss because it seemed to conflict with the other suffering figures.
+- “The Kiss” was initially part of the Gates.
+However, Rodin removed the figures that became known as The Kiss because it seemed to conflict with the other suffering figures.

 - “Eternal Springtime”